 Thus, Rinpoche’s education began at an early age.
 Over the years he received blessings, teachings, and initiations from the greatest masters of the 20th century: Jamyang Khyentse Chokyi Lodro, Zhechen Kongtrul, Adzom Gyelsey, Bodpa Tulku, and others; altogether thirty-one teachers.

 In 1958, just before the Chinese red army invaded Tibet, Rinpoche followed his root guru, Khyentse Chokyi Lodro, to Bhutan and Sikkim.
 For many years, he was unable to return to his home country.

 In 1963 he was appointed by Dudjom Rinpoche as the representative of the Nyingma tradition and given the position of research fellow at Sanskrit University in Benares, India.
 Six years later, in 1968, Rinpoche chose an auspicious new direction, and left for America with the wholehearted intention to bring the Dharma there.

-Arriving in America in late 1968, Rinpoche chose California as his headquarters, and established the Tibetan Nyingma Meditation Center in early 1969.
-One of the first learned Tibetan exiles to take up residence in the West, he has lived continuously in America for over forty years.
-With the full support and blessings of Dudjom Rinpoche and Dilgo Khyentse Rinpoche, Tarthang Tulku began in the 1970s to unfold a vision of wisdom in action that would eventually encompass over twenty different organizations and make a significant impact on the transmission of Dharma to the West and the restoration of Dharma in Asia.
+One of the first highly educated Tibetan lamas in exile to take up residence in the western hemisphere, Rinpoche chose California as his headquarters.
+He has lived here ever since and has established the Tibetan Nyingma Meditation Center in 1969 in Berkeley.
+With the full support and blessings of Dudjom Rinpoche and Dilgo Khyentse Rinpoche, he began to unfold a vision of ‘wisdom in action’ that would eventually generate over twenty different organizations, with a significant impact on the transmission of Dharma to the West and the restoration of Dharma in Asia.